shankpaul/easygallery/README.md

 # Easy Gallery  - A Wordpress plugin
+`Latest Version 2.0.0`
 As the name says Easy Gallery is a easy to use image gallery plugin for wordpress.
 It is compatible with Latest wordpress versions.
 #### Following Gallery styles are available by default
   - Fancybox